Lisgoold: Sport

 The local Gaelic Athletic Association club, Lisgoold GAA, have pitch and gymnasium facilities in the village.
-The club have Junior A hurling and football teams.
+The club have Premier Intermediate hurling and Junior A football teams.
 The nearest soccer club is Carrigtwohill United AFC, which plays at Ballyadam, which is between Carrigtwohill and Lisgoold.
 Horse racing is also represented in the area, with "point-to-point" races held in the area.